dseguy/changedBehavior/behavior/callTraitAlone.rst

 ______
 .. code-block:: output

-   PHP Deprecated:  Calling static trait method t::foo is deprecated, it should only be called on a class using the trait in /codes/callTraitAlone.php on line 8
+   PHP Deprecated:  Calling static trait method t::foo is deprecated, it should only be called on a class using the trait

-   Deprecated: Calling static trait method t::foo is deprecated, it should only be called on a class using the trait in /codes/callTraitAlone.php on line 8 t::foo
+   Deprecated: Calling static trait method t::foo is deprecated, it should only be called on a class using the trait t::foo